mrwu-mac/EoID/README.md

 # EoID: A Pytorch Implementation
-Code for our paper [End-to-End Zero-Shot HOI Detection via Vision and Language Knowledge Distillation](https://arxiv.org/abs/2204.03541) (AAAI2023).
+The official code for our paper [End-to-End Zero-Shot HOI Detection via Vision and Language Knowledge Distillation](https://arxiv.org/abs/2204.03541) (AAAI2023).

 ## Installation
 Install the dependencies.
 The code is tested with Pytorch 1.9.0.